MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-luis.md

 | I'm the travel bot.
 Select one of the following options: find flights, find hotels, find rental car. | I can help you book travel.
 What would you like to do? |
 | Do you need anything else?
 Click yes or no.                                                          | Do you need anything else?                             |

-Azure AI services provides AI services with which to build intelligent apps, websites, and bots.
+Azure AI services provides features with which to build intelligent apps, websites, and bots.
 Adding these features to your bot can allow your bot to respond to open-ended user input more appropriately.

 This article describes support in the Bot Framework SDK for some of the features available in Azure AI services.